kalu47/RTPS-wifi-camera-/README.md

 - [ ] Motion detection
 - [ ] Snapshot capture
+- [ ] Video recording
-- [ ] Recording support
+- [ ] Hardware-accelerated decoding
 - [ ] Web dashboard
-- [ ] Hardware acceleration
-- [ ] Docker image
 - [ ] ONVIF camera discovery
+- [ ] Docker support
+- [ ] Full-screen kiosk mode
+- [ ] Configuration file support (JSON/YAML)

 ---

 # Contributing

-Contributions are welcome.
+Contributions are always welcome!

-Feel free to open an Issue or submit a Pull Request.
+If you find a bug, have a feature request, or would like to improve the project, feel free to open an Issue or submit a Pull Request.

 ---

 # License

-Released under the MIT License.
+This project is released under the **MIT License**.

 ---